Poll: Cost makes nearly 1 in 10 leery of seeking COVID care

 With so many reluctant to seek care, “it could pose problems in testing people,” Auerbach added.
 “Without widespread testing, it will be problematic to lift the restrictions.”
 Auerbach’s group works with government at all levels to strengthen public health, and was not involved with the poll.

-Experts say that to succeed, the nation’s reopening has to be based on three pillars: testing, tracing those who came in contact with infected people, and treatment for those who become ill.
+Experts say that to succeed, the nation’s reopening has to be based on three pillars: testing, tracing those who came in contact with infected people and treatment for those who become ill.

 If people who may be sick are reluctant to come forward, that could create a blind spot for governors and public health officials trying to calibrate reopening plans to quickly contain potential virus flare-ups.

-The survey found that members of minority groups, younger people, those with less than a college degree, and people making less than $40,000 a year were more likely to say they would avoid treatment for economic reasons.
+The survey found that members of minority groups, younger people, those with less than a college degree and people making less than $40,000 a year were more likely to say they would avoid treatment for economic reasons.

 Fourteen percent of nonwhite poll respondents said they would avoid treatment even if they suspected they had the coronavirus, compared with 6% of whites citing costs.
-Yet COVID-19 has proven to be more lethal among blacks and Hispanics, a grim phenomenon linked to higher rates of underlying diseases such as diabetes, and lower rates of health insurance coverage.
+Yet COVID-19 has proven to be more lethal among blacks and Hispanics, a grim phenomenon linked to higher rates of underlying diseases such as diabetes and lower rates of health insurance coverage.

 Among age groups, the survey found those 18-29 were the most likely to avoid treatment.
-Although COVID-19 claims a disproportionately high share of victims among older people, there’s plenty of evidence that seemingly healthy young adults are can also get seriously sick.
+Although COVID-19 claims a disproportionately high share of victims among older people, there’s plenty of evidence that seemingly healthy young adults can also get seriously sick.

 In the poll 12% of those 18-29 said they would avoid treatment because of cost worries.
 Adults ages 50-64 were the least likely to avoid care, with only 3% citing pocketbook issues as a barrier.
 Surprisingly, 7% of those 65 and older said cost would be an issue for them.
 Virtually all U.S. seniors are covered by Medicare, and many have additional protection for out-of-pocket expenses.